 As the Union continues to develop, we have relaunched the Health Committee.

-Initially much of the work has been to inform members of COVID working updates across the UK.
-To that end we added a Facebook page as well as website COVID page.
+Initially, much of the work has been to inform members of COVID working updates across the UK.
+To that end we added a Facebook page as well as website COVID page, and useful resources page.

 We’re are now working on the following aims